German Studies

 We offer two paid summer internships in Dresden.
 At Entwicklungspolitisches Netzwerk Sachsen, students work at an organization dedicated to environmental, educational, or social policies.
 At Stiftung Frauenkirche Dresden, students can work in arts and cultural management, architectural research, international outreach, or peace and social justice.

-Our club collaborates on German-related campus events, field trips, and other activities.
-Located within a Wellesley residence hall, the German living learning community gives students the opportunity to practice speaking German outside of class on a daily basis.
+Our club members collaborate on campus events, field trips, and other activities related to the culture of German-speaking countries.
+Students can also apply to join the German living learning community, located within a Wellesley residence hall, to build an intellectual community with others interested in German studies and to practice speaking German outside of class on a daily basis.

 Beyond Wellesley